MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/scaling-subscriptions.md

 ## Manage multiple subscriptions

 If you have only a few subscriptions, managing them independently is relatively simple.
-But if you have many subscriptions, you should consider creating a management-group hierarchy to simplify managing your subscriptions and resources.
+But if you have many subscriptions, create a management group hierarchy to simplify managing your subscriptions and resources.

 Management groups allow efficient management of access, policies, and compliance for an organization's subscriptions.
 Each management group is a container for one or more subscriptions.